mahouboy23/IB-notes/Notes.md

 toward the racial group as a whole, merely in virtue of the race, and a racist is someone who has this attitude.
-The conception of racism as an attitude is not universally accepted, but the language employed by many of those who discuss racism leaves room for
+The conception of racism as an attitude is not universally accepted, but the language employed by many of those who discuss racism leaves room for it insofar as in their discourse they use terms such as hostility, contempt condescension, and prejudice, which can be interpreted as attitudes. r Moreover, the broad conception proposed has advantages for the presen discussion in that it allows for a distinction between self-directed racisn and other-directed racism and between negative and positive racisms without ruling any of these out at the outset.
+It is for these reasons that adopt it, but note also that most of the arguments that follow do no depend on this particular conception of racism, nor do I have space to justify it; my aim in adopting this view is primarily heuristic.